-Reconnaissance operations, in any domain, use the full range of available "detection methods to obtain information about the activities and resources of an enemy or adversary."2 scouting and screening.
+Reconnaissance operations, in any domain, use the full range of available "detection methods to obtain information about the activities and resources of an enemy or adversary."2 Counterreconnaissance seeks to prevent adversaries from doing the same to us; it comprises "all measures taken to prevent hostile observation of a force, area, or place."3 In the maritime context, it is wise to marry these current doctrinal definitions with the broader perspective conveyed in two "navy words of distinguished lineage": scouting and screening.
 The distinguished naval tactician Capt.
-Wayne P. Hughes Jr. defined scouting as "reconnaissance, surveillance, code-breaking, and all other ways to obtain and report combat information to commanders and their forces," and screening as "all measures used to frustrate the enemy's scouting effort ... includ[ing] the possibility of attacking a threatening enemy."
-This broader naval understanding of the mission informs my understanding of reconnaissance and counterreconnaissance in the pages that follow.
+Wayne P. Hughes Jr. defined scouting as "reconnaissance, surveillance, code-breaking, and all other ways to obtain and report combat information to commanders and their forces," and screening as "all measures used to frustrate the enemy's scouting effort ... includ[ing] the possibility of attacking a threatening enemy."4 This broader naval understanding of the mission informs my understanding of reconnaissance and counterreconnaissance in the pages that follow.

-Counterreconnaissance seeks to prevent adversaries from doing the same to us; it comprises "all measures taken to prevent hostile observation of a force, area, or place."
-In the maritime context, it is wise to marry these current doctrinal definitions with the broader perspective conveyed in two articulating "The Case for Change," in which I laid out my assessment of the major features of the operating environment for which we now have to plan.
-Nesting within the 2018 National Defense Strategy's threat analysis, I observed that U.S. military responses to the challenges posed by revisionist powers, rogue states, and technologically advanced nonstate actors must contend with the realities of an increasingly mature precision strike regime.
+The most recent phase of the U.S. Marine Corps' learning process began with my Commandant's Planning Guidance of July 2019, amplified by a June 2020 article articulating "The Case for Change," in which I laid out my assessment of the major features of the operating environment for which we now have to plan.5 Nesting within the 2018 National Defense Strategy's threat analysis, I observed that U.S. military responses to the challengbattalions, and eliminating much of our existing towed cannon artillery in favor of longer-range rocket and missile systems.
+The latter will be able to launch a wide range of containerized munitions, including antiship missiles.
+Accompanying these changes are shifts in supporting avies posed by revisionist powers, rogue states, and technologically advanced nonstate actors must contend with the realities of an increasingly mature precision strike regime.
 Several of these actors also make use of a sophisticated toolkit of coercive behaviors below the threshold of violence that some describe as gray-zone strategies.
 I also noted the obvious facts of geography-the intersection of threat and U.S. interests means that our interaction with several of our most formidable challengers will largely occur within the maritime domain.
 Sharing my predecessor's conclusion that "the Marine Corps is not organized, trained, equipped, or postured to meet the demands" of this rapidly changing operating environment, I have been deeply engaged over the last eighteen months with the challenge of formulating appropriate responses to those demands.6